zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone to be tested.

-### Test procedure
+### Procedures

 1. Using Method [Get-Del-NS-IPs], obtain the IP addresses of the name servers ("Name Server IPs").

-2. If the *Name Server IPs* set is undefined, then output an undefined set and exit these test procedures.
+2. If the *Name Server IPs* set is undefined, then output an undefined set and exit these procedures.

-3. If the *Name Server IPs* set is empty, then output an empty set and exit these test procedures.
+3. If the *Name Server IPs* set is empty, then output an empty set and exit these procedures.

 4. Create an empty set of name server names ("Name Server Names").